-— Trauma Counseling We are implementing a groundbreaking trauma care program which offers psycho-social support to families living in our micro-villages.
+— Trauma Counseling We are implementing a groundbreaking trauma care program that offers psycho-social support to families living in our micro-villages.
 All of the families in our micro-villages have experienced life-transforming growth in the midst of their tragic circumstances.

 — Hospital Our Iraqi government approved 16,000 square foot school run by local staff and teachers is about to commence its second school year educating x? refugee children from our villages.
 These kids won't miss a beat during displacement!
 The three story facility has capacity to educate up to 600 refugee students, and the potential to double in classroom size should there be need to build onto the facility.